-AP Chemistry provides students with a college-level foundation to support future advanced course work in chemistry.
+AP Chemistry provides students with a college-level foundation to support future advanced coursework in chemistry.
 Students cultivate their understanding of chemistry through inquiry-based investigations, as they explore topics such as atomic structure, intermolecular forces and bonding, chemical reactions, kinetics, thermodynamics, and equilibrium.
 This course prepares students to take the AP Chemistry exam in May for which they may earn college credit.
+NCAA approved course

-AP PHYSICS A (4500) CCHS & JCHS Only
+AP PHYSICS 1 (4500 S1, 4500 S2) CCHS & ICHS Only